jadu/pulsar/app/docs/index.md

 Pulsar is a robust user-interface framework with a collection of patterns, helpers and a user-focused design process with documented best practices that will help you to make beautiful user interfaces and beautiful user experiences.

+## Installing development dependencies

+To run the local development version of Pulsar some additional packages to be installed before it'll work, you can install all dependencies by typing the following command in the pulsar directory:

+    $ make

+(Make can be installed via xCode)

+You can define new composer packages to be installed in `composer.json` and new front-end libraries in `bower.json`, re-running the make command will bring these into Pulsar.
+You can reverse the make process by using:

+    $ sudo make clean

+These dependencies should be committed to the Pulsar repository, for more information [read this article](http://addyosmani.com/blog/checking-in-front-end-dependencies/).

 ### Changelog

 **2.1.0** - 07/11/2014